-To base your decisions on accurate data, conduct meaningful analysis and harness the full potential of OEE within your manufacturing environment, this article aims to help you discover the top 8 mistakes organisations tend to make when calculating OEE and provide recommendations of what to do instead.
+To base your decisions on accurate data, conduct meaningful analysis, and harness the full potential of OEE within your manufacturing environment, this article aims to help you discover the top 8 mistakes organizations tend to make when monitoring and calculating OEE and provide recommendations of what to do instead.

 1. Not paying enough attention to all production stops

-When it comes to mistakes in OEE calculation, not paying enough attention to all production stops is one widespread error organisations tend to make.
+When it comes to mistakes in OEE calculation, not paying enough attention to all positive stops is one widespread error organizations tend to make.
 In manufacturing, reasons for stops are defined either as “planned” or “unplanned”.

 Planned stops, or “positive stops”, consist of changeovers, setup time, cleaning and scheduled breaks such as lunchtime, amongst others.